delmic/odemis/README.txt

 Basically there are 2 modes:
 * command mode: move the stage
-* test: tests the connection to the local Quanta client
+* test: tests the connection to the motor controller over the serial line.

 = License =